GlueCoders/linux101/docs/index.md

 - file : To check file type
 - which : To check command location
 - lsb_release : To check Linux distribution
+- chdmod : To change file permissions
+- sudo : To execute command as different user
+- chown : To change file owner and group
+- ps : To check current machine state in terms of processes
+- top : A lot like ps only keeps on refreshing the output on the basis of process usage  <TODO>
+- fg : To start a process in foreground
+- bg : To send a foreground job to background
+- xlogo : Opens a X displaying terminal, redraws X when window is resized
+-